Optimal Data Selection: An Online Distributed View: Introduction

-To address such challenges, we propose a general framework for selecting high-value subsets from a stream of data (or a distributed set of streams) at low selection and memory cost.
-Considering first the case with a single stream, let $\D=\{x_1,...,x_n\} \in \X^n$ denote a sequence of $n$ points, where $\X$ is a feature space, and let $f$ be a function that takes as input a subset of $\D$ and outputs its value as a positive real number.\footnote{Henceforth, for ease of expression, we will employ set syntax for our sequential framework.
-In particular, by `subset' we will mean subsequence, by $A \subseteq B$, we will mean that $A$ is a subvector of sequence $B$, and by $2^A$, we will mean the set of all subvectors of sequence $A$.} Points from $\D$ arrive sequentially and we must make an irrevocable decision at each time step to select the current point or not.
+Before generalizing to the distributed setting, we preview the way our algorithms select data on a single data stream.
+Let $\D=\{x_1,...,x_n\} \in \X^n$ denote a sequence of $n$ points, where $\X$ is a feature space, and let $f$ be a function that takes as input a subset of $\D$ and outputs some notion of its desirability, or \emph{value}, as a positive real number.\footnote{For ease of expression, we use set syntax for our sequential framework: by `subset' we mean subsequence, by $A \subseteq B$ we mean that $A$ is a subsequence of sequence $B$, and by $2^A$ we mean the set of all subsequences of sequence $A$.} Points from $\D$ arrive sequentially and we must make a decision at each time step to select the current point or not.
+Our goal is to select a subset $\L \subseteq \D$ whose value is close to the same-sized subset of $\D$ that has optimal value